stormpath/stormpath-documentation/source/auth_n.rst

         :language: php

 The user now needs to get this information into their Google Authenticator (or `similar <https://www.authy.com/tutorials/how-use-authy-google-authenticator/>`__) application.
 The easiest way to do that is to use their app to scan a QR code.

+.. only:: not (csharp or vbnet)

   Stormpath makes this easy by giving you the QR Code in the ``base64_q_r_image`` field of the Google Authenticator Factor.

+.. only:: csharp or vbnet

+  Stormpath makes this easy by giving you the QR Code in the ``Base64QrImage`` property of the ``IGoogleAuthenticatorFactor`` instance.

 You can now take this string and turn it into a QR Code image: